Claude Gellée, called Claude Lorrain

 The Seaport with a Beacon

-Mannocci 37 IIIA (R-D 11, D 11, B 13, K 138, R 22)
+Mannocci 37 II (R-D 11, D 11, B 13, K 138, R 22)

-One of Claude Lorrain's best-known etchings, conceived at the height of his career, this rare lifetime impression* of Le Port de Mer au Fanal demonstrates his refined interest in atmospheric effects, here a sunset highlighting a bustling harbour scene, and offsetting the beacon, just off-centre, haloed by a radiance in the background.
+One of Claude Lorrain's best-known etchings, conceived at the height of his career, this very rare lifetime impression* of Le Port de Mer au Fanal demonstrates his refined interest in atmospheric effects, here a sunset highlighting a bustling harbour scene, and offsetting the beacon, just off-centre, haloed by a radiance in the background.